 George is a recording engineer, producer and musician.
-He now works mostly from The Music Mill in Newton Abbot, Devon.
+He now works mostly from his own studio in Newton Abbot, Devon.

 As well as providing expert recording, mixing and mastering, he has abundant musical skills often adds cello, keyboards, strings, percussion or bass guitar to clients’ tracks.
 His musical ear stems from his upbringing – his father was principal baritone at English National Opera.
 George studied cello and piano at the Royal College of Music.
 After the musical training, he received an engineering training from Jerry Boys (ex-Abbey Road) and many world-class producers and engineers who passed through Livingston Studios.
 George quickly achieved chart success with Coldcut, engineering the huge Number 1 gold smash ‘The Only Way Is Up’ by Yazz at the age of 21.
 Other hits rapidly followed with James Brown, Lisa Stansfield and The Soup Dragons, whose massive worldwide hit ‘I’m Free’ he produced and engineered.